 To make sure you look put together, ask your friend for feedback during your trial video job interview.

 Much like with an in-person interview, it is always better to be early.
 Be prepared and log into the platform five minutes early.
 To make sure you know what to say, keep a copy of your resume close by.
 Moreover, you can write down notes on what you want to mention or questions you have about the position.
 Avoid reading from your notebook, but rather keep your points as a reminder of the things you want to touch on.

-As for any interview, think of your answers for common interview questions ahead of time.
+As for any interview, think of your answers to common interview questions ahead of time.
 Expect questions such as:

 - Why are you leaving your current job?

 - Why do you want to work here?